myanees284/Chatbot-using-watson/README.md

 3) IBM WATSON to create chat dialogues as below:

   3.1) user says: Hello or hi or hey
-        Bot responds: Good Day.
-How can I help you? user response time: get me the response time or some statement containing "response time" as key word Bot responds: a menu option to select 1 application from the list User response: selects 1 application
+  3.2) Bot responds: Good Day.
+How can I help you?
+  3.3) user response time: get me the response time or some statement containing "response time" as key word 3.4) Bot responds: a menu option to select 1 application from the list 3.5) User response: selects 1 application
-        Bot response: Here is the latest time details transaction name1 : response time
+  3.6) Bot response: Here is the latest time details
+        a) transaction name1 : response time
-                     transaction name2 : response time
+        b) transaction name2 : response time
-                     transaction name3 : response time
+        c) transaction name3 : response time
-                     transaction name4 : response time
+        d) transaction name4 : response time
         Is there anything I can help you with?
-       User response: Yes/No (if YES - bot responds with menu options/ if NO - Bot says: Good Bye)
+  3.7) User response: Yes/No (if YES - bot responds with menu options/ if NO - Bot says: Good Bye)

 In the above dialogue, the response time details are fetched by calling the bluemix function and response times are displayed.

 The watson chatbot is integrated with Slack and Skype for the business user to access

 # To use this
 1) Login into IBM BlueMIX account